|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-If you like couscous pilafs or couscous salads, you'll want to try this simple and easy homemade vegetarian recipe for couscous salad with chickpeas (garbanzo beans) and plenty of vegetables, including cucumber and red bell pepper in a light lemon, olive oil and Dijon mustard vinaigrette.
-It's made from all vegetarian and vegan ingredients, and with less than 300 calories per serving, this couscous salad is also a low-calorie meal (scroll down for the complete nutritional breakdown if you're curious).
+If you like couscous pilafs or couscous salads, you'll want to try this simple and easy homemade vegetarian recipe for couscous salad with chickpeas (garbanzo beans) and plenty of vegetables, including cucumber and red bell pepper in a light lemon, olive oil, and Dijon mustard vinaigrette.
+It's made from all vegetarian and vegan ingredients, and with less than 300 calories per serving, this couscous salad is also a low-calorie meal.

 Though this recipe is vegetarian and vegan, it is not gluten-free since couscous contains wheat.
 If you'd like to try a gluten-free version, just use quinoa instead and adjust the cooking time for the quinoa.